-The members of the Theoretical Physics Division are actively engaged in research over a wide range of theoretical physics.
-In many areas, Particle Physics, Astrophysics and Biological Physics, they are based in the same research group as their experimental colleagues and work closely with them.
+In many areas - such as Particle Physics, Astrophysics and Biological Physics - members of the Theoretical Physics division are based in the same research group as their experimental colleagues and work closely with them.

-Finally, the members of the Theoretical Nuclear Group carry out research at the interface of particle and nuclear physics.
-Many of the researchers in the Division give final year undergraduate or postgraduate lectures on their speciality, which taken together give a comprehensive introduction to much of the current research in theoretical physics.
+The members of the Theoretical Nuclear Group carry out research at the interface of particle and nuclear physics.
+Many of the researchers in the division give final year undergraduate or postgraduate lectures on their speciality, which taken together give a comprehensive introduction to much of the current research in theoretical physics.